GreyNoise-Intelligence/SA-GreyNoise/README.md

     - Time to live: Time period (in hours) to configure the cache’s time to live.
 Responses whose age is greater than the TTL, will be removed from the cache by a savedsearch which will run every hour.
     - Purge Cache: Checkbox to purge the cache of all responses.

+*Note: Configuration can only be done by admin but other custom commands can be used by admin and the users with list_storage_passwords capability.*

 # CUSTOM COMMANDS #
 The following commands are included as a part of the app: